-[highlight] How does the idea work? [/ highlight] You create a mobile app, something you can always take with us: you sign up, creating a mobile community.
-A network of drones equipped with defibrillators is placed on the roofs of buildings, joined by a wireless system and a group of sensors.
-When someone is in danger, they can launch their SOS from the app (or maybe someone standing next to them can).
-The nearest drone receives the task and flies to the accident site, carrying the first aid kit by air, without ambulances or traffic or sirens, in less than 3 minutes, bringing down the deaths due to late rescue.
+[highlight]How does the idea work?[/highlight] You create a mobile app, something you can always carry with you: you sign up, creating a mobile community.
+A network of drones equipped with defibrillators is placed on the roofs of buildings, united by a wireless system and a group of sensors.
+When someone is in danger, they can launch their SOS from the app (or maybe someone who is next to them can do it).
+The closest drone receives the task and flies to the accident site, carrying the first aid kit by air, without ambulances or traffic or sirens, in less than 3 minutes, reducing deaths due to late rescue.

 Simple, right?
-At least in perspective, even if today we need to work on: Riegebauer has built a static prototype (which seems a little naive): a team at MIT has just presented an automatic drone capable of flying at 35km per hour in very tight spaces.
+At least in perspective, even if today we need to work on: Riegebauer has built a static prototype (which seems a little naive): a team at MIT has just presented an automatic drone capable of flying at 35km per hour in very narrow spaces.
 It would be great.
-"Automatic systems are becoming more and more popular," says Stefan.
-"Why not use them for these emergencies?".
+“Automated systems are becoming more and more popular,” says Stefan.
+“Why not use them for these emergencies?”.

 Already.
 Why?